kudobuilder/kudo/keps/0021-kudo-upgrade.md

 - Do we allow an older KUDO CLI to be used with a newer KUDO installation?

 #### Proposal for update process
-User has to download newest KUDO version.
+User has to download newest KUDO version, either manually or via `brew` or other means.

-- CLI will have to support multiple CRD versions
-  - At least one old and one new version to migrate CRDs
-  - Possibly more than one to support older KUDO installations
-  - Features not supported by a CRD version must be feature gated
-  - We need to decide how long a specific CRD version is supported by CLI
-- CLI must support the exact CRD version that is installed in a cluster.
+- CLI must be at at least the version of the installed KUDO manager.
 It will not be possible to use an old KUDO CLI on a newer cluster
 - CLI updates should be easy, therefore no need to introduce additional complexity here
-  - CLI should support multiple CRDs anyway
-  - With WebHook conversion the K8s cluster could support multiple CRDs, but that's out of scope for this KEP

 ## Updating KUDO installation